Tripterocalyx crux-maltae: Description

 Tripterocalyx crux-maltae grows in a patch on the ground, the multibranched stems spreading not more than 30 centimeters long.
 The stems are reddish in color and coated in sticky glandular hairs.

 Each leaf has a fleshy green blade up to 7 centimeters long which is borne on a long petiole.
 The herbage is sticky in texture.

 The inflorescence is a head of several elongated flowers borne on long, glandular pedicels all attached at the small central receptacle.
 Each trumpet-shaped purple or magenta flower may be up to 2.5 centimeters in length and over a centimeter wide at the face of the corolla, with 4 or 5 lobes.

 The fruit has wide, thin, net-veined or ribbed wings and hairy surfaces.

+Taxonomy

+In 1860 the botanist Albert Kellogg described a new plant species in the genus Abronia, which he named Abronia crux-maltae.
+In 1909 it was moved by Paul Carpenter Standley to Tripterocalyx, giving the species its accepted name.
+Together with its genus it is classified in the Nyctaginaceae family and has no other botanical synonyms.